Explore, Experience, and Engage

 Earn While You Learn!

-Participate in the Fall Education Institute to earn Continuing Education Units (CEUs), Professional Development Hours (PDHs) and Continuing Professional Education credits (CPEs).
+Participate at the Leadership Summit to earn Continuing Education Units (CEUs), Professional Development Hours (PDHs) and Continuing Professional Education credits (CPEs).

 What educational credits are available?